Italian Imports' 7% Rise in 2025 Despite Tariffs Bespeaks US K-Shaped Economy

 Italy's trade surplus with the United States, at 34.2 billion euros, was the largest surplus it posted with any country last year, though it was down 12% year-on-year due to a 36% annual jump in imports.

 The reason for Italy's export growth to the US is that several of its top export categories are products coveted by US affluents.
-The top category was premium auto brands like Ferrari and Lamborghini.
-The US was the top destination for Italy's $47 billion in luxury autos.
+The top category was premium auto brands like Ferrari and Lamborghini, with the US being the top destination for Italy's $47 billion in luxury auto exports.

 The 15% U.S. import tariff announced in a deal with the EU on July 27 came at the end of protracted negotiations involving threats by Trump of even higher duties which had sparked volatility on financial markets and alarm among exporters.